Best time to visit Egypt

 Cairo

-Cairo has a desert climate.
-Although located in northern Egypt, on the east bank of the Nile, the city isn't far from the desert and the site of Giza and its pyramids.
+Although located in northern Egypt, on the east bank of the Nile, Cairo isn't far from the desert and the site of Giza and its pyramids, so the city has a desert climate.
 This explains why the climate there is marked by very hot summers and relatively mild winters when rain is rare.
 The maximum average temperature exceeds 30°C between May and October, peaking in September at 35°C. In contrast, the coolest months are December and January, with maximum average temperatures around 18-19°C. Levels of annual rainfall in Cairo are also very low.
 The summer months are totally dry with zero rainfall.
 Rainfall can reach just over a quarter of an inch in December or January, with a total of about an inch or just over throughout the year.

 The Nile Valley